osmphp/framework/doc/architecture/03-hint-classes.md

 # Hint Classes #

-Dubysa extensively uses **hint classes** - abstract PHP classes used solely for enhancing IDE auto-completion and code navigation capabilities.
+Osm extensively uses **hint classes** - abstract PHP classes used solely for enhancing IDE auto-completion and code navigation capabilities.

 This section describes the motivation behind the hint classes, conventions used and additional benefits.